 En este tutorial continuaremos tratando de inferir la función de probabilidad de densidad de una variable aleatoria, pero usaremos otro método llamado estimación de densidad de Kernel.

 Hello and welcome to the third tutorial in our ongoing series on empirical distribution.
 To watch your previous video on the histogram click the annotation or the link in the description box.

-In this tutorial we'll continue trying to infer the probability density function of random variable, but we'll use another method called kernel density estimation.
-Kernel density estimates, or KDE are closely related to histograms, but there are far more superior as far as accuracy and continuity.
+In this tutorial, we'll continue trying to infer the probability density function of random variables, but we'll use another method called kernel density estimation.
+Kernel density estimates or KDE are closely related to histograms, but they are far more superior as far as accuracy and continuity.

-First select the empty cell in your worksheet where you wish for the output table to be generated, then click on the descriptive statistics icon in anomic cell tab and select kernel density estimation from the drop down menu.
+First, select the empty cell in your worksheet where you wish for the output table to be generated, then click on the descriptive statistics icon in the anomic cell tab and select kernel density estimation from the drop-down menu.

 The KDE wizard pops up.
-By default the output cells range is set to the current selected cell in your worksheet and the graph cells range is set to the 7 cells right of that cell.
+By default, the output cells range is set to the currently selected cell in your worksheet and the graph cells range is set to the 7 cells right of that cell.

 Remember that you can include the column headings when selecting the cells ranges, the labels will be using the output tables.